 Can I work on campus?

 Sinclair offers students part-time employment opportunities on campus.
-Students can look for job postings and apply for positions in Career Services, Room 10312.
+Students can look for job postings and apply for positions in Career Resources.

 Positions are categorized as Regular or Work Study.
 Any student can apply for regular positions.
 Students must have a Federal Work Study award on Web Advisor to apply for Work Study Only positions.
 Students who do not have a Federal Work Study award may contact a financial aid representative to see if you qualify.